 \section{Event Selection}

-Candidate events are identified based on reconstructed observables and must meet several requirements to ensure they are well reconstructed and consistent with the signal definition.
+Candidate events are identified based on reconstructed observables and must meet several pre-selection requirements to raise the likelihood that they are well reconstructed and consistent with the signal definition.
 Interactions must be identified as neutrino candidates by \code{Pandora} with an interaction vertex within the fiducial volume, defined as 10\,cm inward from any side of the LArTPC active volume.
 In addition, at least 90\% of the hits that make up reconstructed showers and tracks must be contained within the fiducial volume.
 Neutrino candidate events must have one reconstructed electromagnetic shower (assumed to be an electron candidate) with kinetic energy greater than 20\,MeV and one or more reconstructed tracks with kinetic energy greater than 40\,MeV.
 The track requirement removes most $\bar\nu_e$ events.

 After the preselection, a set of quality cuts and loose constraints is applied to remove obvious backgrounds while retaining sufficiently high statistics in the event samples.
-To reject \numu{} CC interactions, the longest track in each event must pass a proton log-likelihood test based upon its measured $\mathrm{d}E/\mathrm{d}x$ profile \cite{llr-pid}.
+To reject \numu{} CC interactions, the longest track in each event must pass a proton log-likelihood test based on its measured $\mathrm{d}E/\mathrm{d}x$ profile \cite{llr-pid}.
 The test assigns a score between $-1$ (proton-like) and $+1$ (muon-like) to each track object.
 Events with the longest track score greater than 0.35 are removed.